-Our friend Marion McClinton passed away Thursday morning, November 28th.
 As an actor, director, playwright, and mentor, Marion’s devotion to the art of theater was absolute.
-He was an Obie-award winner and a Broadway legend for his work directing August Wilson’s plays.
+Helming productions for over 20 years, nationally and internationally, he was an Obie-award winner and a Broadway legend, nominated for a Tony, winning an Olivier and an Audelco.
+He was considered the premiere August Wilson director, directing several of August’s plays, from regional premieres to Broadway runs.
+His work later in life, in Minnesota, was heralded and he would often say it was his best work.
 He was hugely important to the Playwrights’ Center, one of only seven artists in the Center’s close to fifty-year history to receive lifetime support as a legacy Core Writer.
 “Legacy” is an apt term when talking about Marion, whose impact on the American and Twin Cities theater landscape is immeasurable.

 There are so many theater artists, in particular artists of color, who got their start and stuck with it because Marion believed in them.
-When we honored Marion at our 45th anniversary celebration in 2017, Idris Goodwin called him “the type of theater collaborator that helps you better understand yourself as an artist and your position in the great lineage.”
 Marion talked about this lineage, about “the blood of those who came before me, who fought outrageous battles in outrageous times.”
-Marion’s blood will always run through the veins of American theater, the force of his remarkable life like a wind at our backs, pushing us toward something more challenging and profound, something that would make Marion proud.
+Marion’s blood will always run through the veins of American theater, the force of his remarkable life like a wind at our backs, pushing us toward something more challenging and profound; something that would make Marion proud.